MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/stacked-views.md

 ms.date: 03/16/2017
 ---

-# Working with Stacked View
+# Working with tvOS Stacked Views in Xamarin

-_This article covers designing and working with Stacked View inside of a Xamarin.tvOS app._

 The Stack View control (`UIStackView`) leverages the power of Auto Layout and Size Classes to manage a stack of subviews, either horizontally or vertically, which dynamically responds to content changes and screen size of the Apple TV device.